- Trend 1: The Power of Visual Content and Immersive Experiences in Real Estate

 Trend 1: The Power of Visual Content and Immersive Experiences in Real Estate

-- When looking at a home listing, buyers spend around 60% of their time looking at photos and only 20% on property descriptions.
+- Buyers spend about 60% of their time looking at photos, versus only 20% reading property descriptions.

-- 60% of buyers’ agents say virtual staging has an effect on some buyers, but not always.
+- 60% of buyers’ agents say staging has an effect on some buyers, but not always.

 Source: RubyHome Luxury Real Estate